andy-byers/CalicoDB/README.md

 7. Implement optional compression of record values
 8. Work on performance
 9. Work on the benchmark suite
   + Results may not be all that accurate (really need to benchmark against other databases)
   + Need to test large (100,000 B) values
   + Code is very messy/difficult to change
-10. Get the CMake installation to work
+11. Get the CMake installation to work
-11. Implement WAL segmentation
+12. Implement WAL segmentation
-    + WAL should be segmented after it reaches a user-provided size
-    + Similar to `spdlog`s rotating file sink
+  + WAL should be segmented after it reaches a fixed size, similar to `spdlog`s rotating file sink
   + This should improve the performance of long-running transactions
-12. Consider allowing multiple independent trees in a single database
+13. Consider allowing multiple independent trees in a single database (could be either in the same `data` file or separate `data-*` files)
-13.

 ## Design
 Internally, Calico DB is broken down into 6 submodules.